eayin2/bacula_scripts/README.md

 See the example configs in etc/bacula_scripts and modify for your needs. general_conf.py is used by multiple scripts.

-#### Issues:
-If bacula_offsite_udev doesn't work, try to initiate it manually in foreground with `bacula_offsite_udev add sdXY` (as root), so that you can see the debug messages.

-Also check in bconsole (on your bacula director) your offsite storage devices status.
-Moreover you can try to cancel all copy backups and manually start each to see the bconsole messages for hints.

-I run latter steps to find out that my offsite disk was full and thus backups failed.

 ## This package comes with following scripts: